 Full Moon Hikes

-Have you ever wondered what the dunes look like under the glow of the moon?
+Have you ever wondered how animals live at night in the dunes?
 Join a ranger for a full moon hike and see firsthand how the animals survive in the dunes.
 This program runs May through October every year.

-Reservations are required.
-Reservations will only be accepted during the registration period (two weeks prior to the scheduled hike), and remember, please make your reservations early because only 40 participants are allowed per trip.
+Reservations are required: Reservations will only be accepted during the registration period (two weeks prior to the scheduled hike).
+Please make your reservations early because only 40 participants are allowed per trip.
 The hike fills up very fast, often within a few hours after the form is posted.
 Trip details will be given out to registered participants.

-WHEN A FORM WILL BE AVAILABLE: To help mitigate any server issues or other circumstances, we usually have the form uploaded onto the website the night before registration opens.
+When a form will be available: To help mitigate any server issues or other circumstances, we usually have the form uploaded onto the website the night before registration opens.
 There are occasions when this does not happen due to various reasons (staffing, server problems, etc).
 In those instances, we try to have the form available no later than 9:00 am on the morning that registration opens.
-Forms will not be accepted before 12:01 am MST on the day registration opens (see note below).
+Forms will not be accepted before 8:00 am Mountain Time (MT) on the day registration opens (see note below).
 Directions for submitting the form are below.

 Please note: Forms are processed in the order they are received according to the date/time stamp on them (faxes included).
-Any forms received before 12:01am MST on the day registration opens will not be processed.
+Any forms received before 8:00 am MT on the day registration opens will not be processed.

 When you download the form, you will see three buttons in the upper right-hand corner of the form itself.
 The following will explain what the three buttons do.